Build Your First Agent

 Section titled “Walkthrough”-

-Create a new directory and initialise it with the Selu CLI:
+Create a new directory for your agent inside the

 Write the system prompt